George L. Mosse Series in the History of European Culture, Sexuality, and Ideas

 - English translations of books in European cultural and intellectual history.
 The Mosse Series does not provide translation grants or subventions.
 The series Editorial Committee must approve the choice to include a translated book in the series and approve the quality of the translation.

-Please send all inquires to UW Press Executive Editor Raphael Kadushin.
+Please send inquiries to UW Press Acquisitions Editor Nathan MacBrien.

 For more information visit the Mosse Program in History.